juliosong/blog/_posts/2019-08-16-linguistics-in-three-body-part-2.md

 Rating: &#9733;&#9734;&#9734;&#9734;&#9734;

 ## How do interstellar conversations happen?
 Unlike in many sci-fi novels and movies, where aliens automatically all speak English, in _Three-Body_ Liu makes the effort to describe how humans and aliens manage to communicate with each other.
-In this respect Three-Body and _Story of Your Life_ are similar, though unlike  _Story of Your Life_, in _Three-Body_ the human-alien communication is described as a much easier task.
+In this respect _Three-Body_ and _Story of Your Life_ are similar, though unlike  _Story of Your Life_, in _Three-Body_ the human-alien communication is described as a much easier task.

 ### Case 1: Red Coast Project (1960s)
 Apparently the necessary translation technologies were already available in the 1960s, which by the way was how the entire story got kick-started.
 In short, everything that happened later in the novel, including the early death of our Solar System, was ultimately caused by a brief interstellar chat.
 So, just as the _Arrival_ proverb goes: **Language is a weapon.**

 {% include figure image_path="/assets/images/language-weapon.jpg" alt="An illustration of language as weapon." caption="An illustration of language as weapon in interstellar contact" %}

 Liu's envisioning of interstellar communication is machine-based---or "machine translation" so to speak.
-In _The Three-Body Problem_ the Chinese military project dedicated to this purpose was called the Red Coast Project.
+In _The Three-Body Problem_ the Chinese military project dedicated to this purpose was called "Red Coast."
 It used "universal, basic mathematical and physical laws" to "construct an elemental linguistic code that can be understood by any civilization," which in turn was converted to a "full linguistic system" with the supplementation of "low-resolution images" (Ken Liu's translation).

 For some reason, this Red Coast translator only supported two Earth languages: Chinese and Esperanto.
 This surprised me a bit, but the elemental-code-to-full-linguistic-system technology itself is highly appealing.
 I've heard of nothing this powerful in our mundane world.
 [Machine translation](https://en.wikipedia.org/wiki/Machine_translation) is a thriving industry, but "a full linguistic system" sounds like a remote dream. <!--[Rule-based methods](https://en.wikipedia.org/wiki/Rule-based_machine_translation) require a fairly good understanding of the target language grammar, while [statistics-based methods](https://en.wikipedia.org/wiki/Statistical_machine_translation) rely on a large enough amount of parallel data.
 However, neither is procurable in the case of an alien language.-->

-It isn't clear in Liu's writing, but my understanding is that the human-alien translation he had in mind wasn't direct but was via a medium language (i.e., the elemental linguistic code).
-This is possible because in _The Three-Body Problem_ a Trisolaran functionary (called a "listener") deciphered the first message from Earth by utilizing the "self-interpreting code" in the radio signal.
+This isn't clear from Liu's writing, but I suppose the human-alien translation he had in mind wasn't direct but was via a medium language (i.e., the elemental linguistic code).
+That's possible because in _The Three-Body Problem_ a Trisolaran functionary (called a "listener") deciphered the first message from Earth by utilizing the "self-interpreting code" in the radio signal.
 He then translated a Trisolaran message into Chinese via the same self-interpreting code and sent it back to Earth (I won't spoil what he sent but it was a super important message!).

 However, in order for the rich information that can be expressed in natural languages, from cutting-edge sciences to everyday gossips, to be accurately encoded into and decoded from such a medium language, it must be super powerful---or really be a natural language itself!
 I doubt the "basic mathematical and physical laws" we know today have this kind of capacity.